cbeauhilton/beauhilton.com/index.md

 ## [Me](/about.html)
-I'm a husband, father, physician, and data scientist.
+I'm a husband, father, physician, educator, and data scientist.

 ## [Now](/now.html)
 What I'm up to at the moment.